Position

 • Conduct market research and analysis to ensure competitive compensation packages.

-• Oversee the administration of employee benefits programs, including health insurance, retirement plans, and other employee welfare programs.
+• Oversee the administration of employee benefits programs, including health insurance, retirement plans, and other perks.

-• Collaborate with HR, finance, and other departments to ensure the integration of compensation programs with overall business strategy.
+• Collaborate with HR, finance, and legal teams to ensure compensation policies align with company objectives and legal requirements.

 Qualifications

-• Certified Compensation Professional (CCP) or similar certification is highly desirable.
+• Certified Compensation Professional (CCP) or similar certification is a plus.

 • Minimum of 5-7 years of experience in compensation management or a related field.